fdnd-task/release-candidate/docs/cd-r-week-2.md

 # CD-R Week 2

-For the Code & Design Review of the second week we will be joined by a number of external reviewers.
+For the Code & Design Review of the second week we will be joined by a number of external reviewers 😎.
 These reviewers all have their own expertise.
 Use this to your advantage.

 The reviews will be done on a team level.
 We will be holding 4 review rounds of 30 minutes each.
-After the 30 minutes you will go to the next reviewer with your team.
+After the 30 minutes 🔔 you will go to the next reviewer with your team.

 ## Reviewers